Written byJenny Zeng

-Summary: Why won't Mac let you delete files instead shows you the error 43?
-This post will tell you the causes of error code 43 and helps you fix the problem with five solutions that users found helpful.
+Summary: Why won't Mac let you delete files instead shows you the Mac error code 43?
+This post tells you what Macintosh error code 43 is and how to fix it with six proven solutions.

 What is Error Code 43?

-Error code 43 is a kind of Mac error that usually happens when your Mac fails to locate the files in demand for tasks such as moving files from one folder to another, deleting or copying files, and transferring files with a USB flash drive.
+Different from error code 8058 on Mac, error code 0, and 3403F error code, error code 43 is a kind of Mac error that usually happens when your Mac fails to locate the files in demand for tasks such as moving files to Trash, copying files, or transferring files with a USB flash drive.

 It seems to occur more frequently in OS X El Capitan than other Mac operating systems.